cspa-exam/express-route-registry/README.md

 ### It's really hard to figure out where a route goes
-ExpressJS doesn't really have a way for you to determine where a route goes... (wtf why?)
+ExpressJS doesn't really have a way for you to determine where a route goes.
+In vanilla Express, code adopts a chain-of-responsibility pattern.
+This is great for adding new routing code without having to worry about existing code--it'll "just work"!

 ### Name and Generate Routes